 Another important factor - species-appropriate food is not just about calories, but information that radically influences genes, hormones, immune system, brain chemistry and gut flora, with every single bite.

 Getting the baseline diet right is essential to keep our horses healthy

-Just because something is able to be eaten, chewed and digested doesn’t necessarily make it a beneficial, or appropriate, feed to provide essential nutrients and fuel for the body to thrive upon.
-Today’s packaged feeds are often devoid of so many of the critical nutrients the body needs, the phytonutrients, flavenoids, antioxidants, vitamins and minerals that an organism, whether horse or human, needs to survive, let alone thrive.
+Just because something is able to be eaten, chewed and digested doesn’t necessarily make it a beneficial, appropriate, healthy food to provide essential nutrients and fuel for the body to thrive upon.
+Today’s packaged feeds are also often devoid of so many of the critical nutrients the body needs, i.e. phytonutrients, flavenoids, antioxidants, vitamins and minerals, that our horses need to survive, let alone thrive.

-All those shiny bags, covered with shiny photos of shiny horses, promising all kinds of amazing health results and disease prevention.
+So many shiny bags, covered with shiny photos of shiny horses, promising all kinds of amazing health results and disease prevention.
 With so many equine conditions that now need 'managing', compared to hardly any from the good old days, it’s easy to understand how we're conditioned to believe the advertising spin on the basis of what it promises.
 You just have to look at the feedroom - no wonder we're so confused.

 If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all my horses in every size, shape, colour, style and brand.
 Well, this is why I'm here, as a horse owner myself, to make it a whole lot simpler for you right now.
 So, let's dump the hype for a second and remind ourselves of what a feedbowl is all about: